 How to get there

-There’s no bridge from mainland Chile across to Chiloe Island so the only way to get there is by ferry.
+There’s no bridge from mainland Chile across to the archipelago so the only way across is by ferry from Puerto Montt to Chiloe Island.

 Car ferries run every 15 minutes or so and take about 30 minutes to cross.
 There’s no need to book in advance either.
 Just turn up.
 If you’re unlucky, you’ll queue for a few minutes.